 Class Meeting Time and Location.

 Exams.
 During exams, you may use anything printed on paper, but no electronic devices.
 Do not miss the exam.
-If you miss the exam, you will get a zero, unless there are convincingly documented extenuating circumstances (e.g., doctor's note stating that you were ill and unfit to take the exam).
+If you miss the exam, you will get a zero, unless there are formally documented extenuating circumstances (e.g., doctor's note stating that you were ill and unfit to take the exam).

 Grading.
 Each assignment is graded relative to some maximum number of points (e.g., 20).
 The maximum number of points is unrelated to the weight of the assignment in the course grade.
 Each score is normalized into a number between zero and one (e.g., 19/20 -> 0.95) and then multiplied by the weight of the assignment to obtain a weighted score.
 Course grades are based primarily on the sum of the weighted scores.

-Academic Integrity: Each student must pursue his or her academic goals honestly and be personally accountable for all submitted work.
+Academic Integrity Statement.
+Each student must pursue his or her academic goals honestly and be personally accountable for all submitted work.
 Representing another person's work as your own is always wrong.
 Faculty is required to report any suspected instances of academic dishonesty to the Academic Judiciary.
 Faculty in the Health Sciences Center (School of Health Technology & Management, Nursing, Social Welfare, Dental Medicine) and School of Medicine are required to follow their school-specific procedures.
-For more comprehensive information on academic integrity, including categories of academic dishonesty please refer to the academic judiciary website at http://www.stonybrook.edu/commcms/academic_integrity/index.html
+For more comprehensive information on academic integrity, including categories of academic dishonesty please refer to the academic judiciary website at http://www.stonybrook.edu/commcms/academic_integrity/.

-Critical Incident Management: Stony Brook University expects students to respect the rights, privileges, and property of other people.
+Critical Incident Management.
+Stony Brook University expects students to respect the rights, privileges, and property of other people.
 Faculty are required to report to the Office of University Community Standards any disruptive behavior that interrupts their ability to teach, compromises the safety of the learning environment, or inhibits students' ability to learn.
 Faculty in the HSC Schools and the School of Medicine are required to follow their school-specific procedures.
 Further information about most academic matters can be found in the Undergraduate Bulletin, the Undergraduate Class Schedule, and the Faculty-Employee Handbook.